dark-moon-smp/Titan-Origin/README.md

 🟢 Packs a Punch: Your huge fists (and everything else) allow you to deal twice as much damage.

-🔴 Your Average Skyscraper: You are approximately 16 times the size of a regular player, standing at 32 blocks tall and 16 blocks wide.
+🔴 Your Average Skyscraper: You are 8 times the size of a regular player.